How it works

 Facts and findings are computed from clearly-stated thresholds.
 AI is used for narrative summary only — never to invent the underlying numbers.

-Sample analysis · one finding, end to end
+Sample analysis · one question, start to finish